Maximal $3$-wise intersecting families: Proof of

-At the heart of our proof is the following lemma, which shows that the disjointness graph of a large family has few cliques of size $k+1$.
+The heart of the proof of \cref{thm:disjoint pairs stability} is the following lemma, which shows that the disjointness graph of a large family has only few cliques of size $k+1$.
 This lemma essentially appears in \cite{AF85}.
 For completeness, we include its proof here.